robsann/robsann/README.md

     - A Ubuntu Server (Attack) with Sliver installed, a Command & Control (C2) framework by BishopFox.
 - Generated in Sliver a C2 payload and executed the payload on the Target machine to start a Sliver C2 session on the Attack machine.
 - Used the Sliver C2 session to perform two attacks on the Target machine:
-    - LSASS access (credential stealing attack).
+    - LSASS access (credential-stealing attack).
     - Volume shadow copies deletion using vssadmin Windows utility (used in ransomware attacks).
 - Detection and response rules were created in the LimaCharlie platform to detect the two previous attacks and take action.
 The rules were tested by repeating the attacks.